Network organizational structure: Definition, best practices & examples

 Dynamic team formation

 Small, specialized teams with the right skills are a key feature of this structure.
-The company can realign them for new goals after completing tasks.
-This approach ensures operational efficiency.
-It also provides employees with diverse and challenging work opportunities.
+The company can realign them for new goals after completing tasks, ensuring operational efficiency and providing employees with diverse and challenging work opportunities.

 Specialization

-The network’s different entities specialize in specific functions or tasks.
-This enables the organization to leverage its diverse talents to address various challenges.
-The organization groups employees with similar specializations when a new project comes up.
+The network’s different entities specialize in specific functions or tasks, enabling the organization to leverage its diverse talents to address various challenges.
+The organization groups employees with similar specializations when a new project arises.

 For example, a marketing campaign might involve digital marketers, graphic designers, and content creators working together.
 This structure fosters cross-functional collaboration.